fasghq/pr_project/README.md

 # Final project for the Perception in Robotics course

-This repository contains the initial stage of the article [gradSLAM: Automagically dif f erentiable SLAM](https://arxiv.org/pdf/1910.10672v3.pdf) implementation.
+This repository contains the initial stage of the article [gradSLAM: Automagically differentiable SLAM](https://arxiv.org/pdf/1910.10672v3.pdf) implementation.

 To run the project you need to install all necessary modules: